kelayamatoz/Digital-Systems-Design-Lab/lab2.md

 and get better performance.

 ## Your Turn:
 With the information from instrumentation results, can you set the parallelization differently to  get the fewest clock cycle for your GEMM?
-What's the best number you can get?
+What is the smallest cycle number you can get after tuning the application?

 In the next lab, we will cover how to use RegFile, LUTs, ShiftRegisters, and Streaming interfaces.